DappCamp-Cohort-4/dappcamp-warriors/frontend/README.md

 # DappCamp Warriors

+## Frontend

-In this last section we are adding the frontend for our Dapp.
-The frontend is at the [frontend](frontend) folder.
+This is the the frontend for our [DappCamp Warriors](https://github.com/DappCamp-Cohort-4/dappcamp-warriors) Dapp.
+It is built with Next.js and ethers.js.

 ## Step 1: Add frontend boilerplate